 Final Social Thoughts

-Finally, I promised to share with you Mary Meeker's State of the Internet Trends Presentation for 2014.
-(Check out What Mary Meeker’s Internet Trends Report Means For The Future Of Content for added perspective.)
+Finally, check out What Mary Meeker’s Internet Trends Report Means For The Future Of Content for perspective.

 I realize I've given you more than plenty to digest.